sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/2_enums.md

 Enums are represented by two node types in the AST: `EnumDecl` for the declaration itself, and `EnumConstantDecl` for each enumerator value.
 From the `EnumDecl` node above, we can infer that `Level` is declared as an enum class, and that it's underlying type is an int.
-If we had explicitly set this to a type like `unsigned char` or `std::uint8_t`, this would be reflected in the AST.
+If we had explicitly set this to a type like `unsigned char` or `std::uint8_t`, this would be also reflected in the AST.

 We'll set up visitors for both `EnumDecl` and `EnumConstantDecl` nodes:
 ```cpp line-numbers:{enabled} title:{visitor.hpp}